-DRUGS AND ALCOHOL
+7. DRUGS AND ALCOHOL

-The Drug-Free Workplace Act of 1988 and the Drug Free Schools and Communities Act Amendments require University of Advancing Technology (UAT) to adopt and put into effect a program to prevent the unlawful manufacture, distribution, dispensation, possession or use of illegal drugs or alcohol by students and employees on University property or in University facilities or at University events and to offer an anti- drug and alcohol abuse program.
+The Drug-Free Workplace Act of 1988 and the Drug Free Schools and Communities Act Amendments require UAT to adopt and put into effect a program to prevent the unlawful manufacture, distribution, dispensation, possession or use of illegal drugs or alcohol by students and employees on University property or in University facilities or at University events and to offer an anti- drug and alcohol abuse program.
 UAT is committed to maintaining an environment free of illegal drugs and alcohol abuse.
 The Drug-Free Schools and Communities Act Amendments of 1989 (effective 9-1-90) require the distribution of the following information to all students and employees.

-College Policy on Drugs
+7.1 College Policy on Drugs

-Sale, use, possession or distribution of prohibited drugs or controlled substances is prohibited in college buildings or grounds, at college sponsored events or in University-sponsored housing.
-The term drug covers all controlled substances as defined in Chapter 34 Arizona Revised Statutes Section 13-3401 to 13-3422 that can be found at www.azleg.state.az.us/ArizonaRevisedStatutes.asp?Title=13.
+Sale, use, possession or distribution of illicit drugs or controlled substances is prohibited in college buildings or grounds, at college sponsored events or in university-sponsored housing.
+The term drug covers all controlled substances defined by Federal Law.
+As stewards of federal funds, the University defers to federal Law over state law.

 Offenders are subject to college discipline, up to and including dismissal from the college or termination of employment and referral for prosecution.
-An employee convicted of any violation of the criminal drug statutes for activities in or on property owned or controlled by the University, at activities sponsored by the University or in University-sponsored housing must notify his or her manager or dean of the conviction, in writing, within five calendar days of conviction.
+An employee convicted of any violation of the criminal drug statutes for activities in or on property owned or controlled by the University, at activities sponsored by the University or in University-sponsored housing must notify his/her manager or dean of the conviction, in writing, within five calendar days of conviction.

-Obligations of the College
+7.2 Obligations of the College